FM171/HTB-write-ups/docs/CandyVault.md

 2. On post payload change Content-Type to application/json.

-> We know from files the website uses MongoDB so simple google and find statement that search for email and password that is not null
+> We know from files the website uses MongoDB so simple research and find statement that search for email and password that is not null

 4. Replace the body with payload: